Mark Teixeira: 2016

 Teixeira struggled to open the season.
 On May 10, 2016, Teixeira revealed that he had been battling neck spasms.
 On May 25, he underwent an MRI on his neck, which was negative.
 The next day, he received a cortisone shot to treat the pain in his neck.
 In a game against the Orioles on June 3, he left the game due to right knee discomfort.
 He underwent an MRI the next day, which revealed that there was torn articular cartilage, placing him on the 15-day disabled list.
 Hoping to avoid surgery, Teixeira opted for treatment and rehabilitation on June 8.
 He was activated on June 25.

 While playing the San Diego Padres on July 3, Teixeira hit two home runs, including his 400th career home run.
 He became only the fifth switch-hitter to hit 400 home runs in a career.
 He followed teammate and fellow switch-hitter Carlos Beltrán, who had also hit his 400th career home run for the Yankees less than two months earlier on May 15.
 Another former teammate who also accomplished this feat was Chipper Jones, with whom Teixeira briefly played as a member of the Atlanta Braves.

 On August 5, Teixeira held a press conference in which he announced his intent to retire at the end of the season, citing his family life and the year's injuries.

 On September 28, Teixeira hit the final home run of his career, which was a walk-off grand slam off Boston Red Sox pitcher Joe Kelly.
 It was the first game-ending home run Teixeira had ever hit in a regular-season game.

-On September 30, prior to a game against the Orioles, Teixeira was honored by the rock band, Twisted Sister during a pregame ceremony.
+On September 30, prior to a game against the Orioles, Teixeira was honored by the rock band Twisted Sister during a pregame ceremony.
 The band gifted Teixeira an Epiphone Les Paul guitar with signatures from everyone in the band.
-The song, "I Wanna Rock" was used as Teixeira's walk-up song since he first joined the Yankees.
+The song "I Wanna Rock" was used as Teixeira's walk-up song since he first joined the Yankees.
 October 2 was Teixeira's final game of his career.
 Prior to the game, another pregame ceremony took place with his wife and three children visiting.
 He received several gifts, including a framed jersey and an autographed base.
 He finished the game 0 for 3 and left the game in the 7th inning as the Yankees lost 5–2 to the Orioles.
 In 116 games of his final season in the majors, Teixeira batted .204 with 15 home runs and 44 RBI.

+Coaching career

+Teixeira served as the hitting coach for the National League team in the 2024 All-Star Futures Game.